TIMOTHY

 of the effectiveness of the call attempt and refusal conversion strategies

-This report also includes a sociodemographic comparison of nonrespondents using
+report also includes a sociodemographic comparison of nonrespondents using

 census block information obtained for 2002 nonrespondents and respondents.
 (June